Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Introduction: The DS Perspective

 But how specifically?
 This is the question we are going to explore in this position paper, calling for a paradigm shift:

-We will first review central concepts, definitions, measures, and models in DS theory and \textit{DS reconstruction (DSR)}.
+We will first review central concepts, measures, and models in DS theory and \textit{DS reconstruction (DSR)}.
 In DSR the goal is to learn a \textit{generative surrogate model} of the DS that produced the observed TS.
-Since DSR models are trained to approximate the underlying governing equations, they can also be used for TS forecasting and analysis.
+Since DSR models are trained to approximate the underlying governing equations, they can also be used for TSF.
 We will then explore important lessons for TSF gained from the DS perspective.
 We will also examine the \textit{alternative view} that DS theory is of little practical use for most real-world TSF tasks, before we conclude with a couple of specific action items and recommendations.